sonykey2003/win-auto-pilot/README.md

         <img src="https://user-images.githubusercontent.com/19852184/195267931-7b2750b3-8201-4528-812d-3eceb741345c.png"  width=50% height=50%>

         <img src="https://user-images.githubusercontent.com/19852184/195268543-9b978df1-4348-4320-a3a0-112e68f55acd.png"  width=50% height=50%>

+    * Contiune to `rotateUserEnrolPin` module, add your JC API key - this time with "writeable" permissions.

    * Input your JC connect key as a static value on `connKeyData` module, and fill the `email` and `user_id` by the data processed from the `iterator` module :
         * **Note** You can find the connect key by going to JumpCloud admin console -> Devices -> add Device -> copy the key.